- Dave Stieb has the highest bWAR of any player in Blue Jays history.

 While he went on to play for the Yankees and Orioles, Key’s best season was in 1987 with Toronto, when he won the ERA title and finished second in Cy Young voting.

-This is the most controversial selection of my rankings, seeing as Roger Clemens only spent two seasons as a Blue Jay.
-Clemens won the Cy Young in each of those years, however, pitching almost 500 regular season innings with a 196 ERA+.
+This is the most controversial selection in my rankings, given that Roger Clemens only spent two seasons as a Blue Jay.
+Clemens won the Cy Young in each of those years, however, pitching almost 500 regular-season innings with a 196 ERA+.

 Only six pitchers in franchise history have amassed more bWAR than Clemens.
 David Wells, who was the main piece Toronto received when they traded Clemens, went on to finish third in Cy Young voting as a Blue Jay in 2000.